Slumping technology stocks pull Wall Street lower – KION546

 “When you think about consumer spending, wages are great but inflation is greater,” said Barry Bannister, chief equity strategist at Stifel.
 “Consumers are squeezed and that’s affecting all of retail.”

 Consumers were already getting squeezed by a supply and demand disconnect when Russia invaded Ukraine and prompted another jump in energy prices.
-Oil prices are up 46% this year and that has pushed gasoline prices to record highs, with pain at the pump cutting into spending for many.
+U.S. crude oil is up about 50% this year and that has pushed gasoline prices to record highs, with pain at the pump cutting into spending for many.
 Supply chain problems were worsened by China’s recent lockdown in several major cities as it deals with rising COVID-19 cases.

 Wall Street is also worried about the Federal Reserve’s plan to fight inflation.
 The central bank is raising interest rates aggressively from historic lows, but investors are concerned that it could go too far in raising rates or move too quickly.
 That could slow down businesses and potentially bring on a recession.
 Fed Chair Jerome Powell has acknowledged that high inflation and economic weakness overseas could thwart the central bank’s efforts to cool the economy and curb inflation without tipping into a recession.